Fast-64/fast64-docs/sm64/custom_commands/custom_commands.rst

 .. _command-name:

 **Name**: *(Exclusive to presets)*
-    The name of the preset that will show up in the dropdowns
+    The name that will appear in the preset dropdown

 .. _command-type: